ResearchStack/ResearchStack/README.md

 In the build.gradle file in your app folder, add the following to your root build.gradle so that it knows to search the ~/.m2 directory for dependencies:

 ```
+allprojects {
     repositories {
+        ...
         mavenLocal()
+        ...
     }
+}
 ```

 Then add the following entry to your dependencies in your app build.gradle:

 ```
-allprojects {
-    repositories {
+dependencies {
     ...
     compile 'co.touchlab.researchstack:backbone:0.0.3'
     // or (if using Skin, you don't need Backbone since it is included)
     compile 'co.touchlab.researchstack:skin:0.0.3'
     ...
-    }
 }
 ```